A complete guide to the two specie of bear that inhabit Yellowstone National Park.

 Hibernation is an energy-saving process bears have developed to allow them to survive long periods when there is insufficient food available to maintain their body mass.
 As they run out of food sources and stop eating they become increasingly lethargic and the bear will enter the den site they constructed earlier in late fall.

-hibernating, a bear's heart rate drops from between forty and seventy
+While hibernating, a bear's heart rate drops from between forty

-beats per minute to only eight or twelve beats per minute and its
+and seventy beats per minute to only eight or twelve beats per

-metabolism slows down by half.
-Unlike many other animals who hibernate
+minute and its metabolism slows down by half.
+Unlike many other

-the hibernation period all bears lose a great deal of weight.
-Adult
+During the hibernation period all bears lose a great deal of

-or poorly conditioned bears will exit first and then sows with cubs
+single or poorly conditioned bears will exit first and then

-of the year (newborn) last.
-The bear is typically lethargic and
+sows with cubs of the year (newborn) last.
+The bear is typically

 The physiological aspects of a hibernating bear are rather unique.
 They do not eat, drink, defecate or urinate during hibernation.
 The digestive system and kidneys shut down almost completely.
 The bears exist on foods and fluids stored in their bodies.
 Poisonous wastes and byproducts are broken down and reabsorbed; urine is reabsorbed through the bladder wall and processed into amino acids and protein.

-do not lose bone mass during hibernation.
-All other mammals which
+Bears do not lose bone mass during hibernation.
+All other mammals

-maintain non-weight bearing positions for an extended period of
+which maintain non-weight bearing positions for an extended

-time suffer from osteoporosis, or a weakening of the bones (Wickelgren
+period of time suffer from osteoporosis, or a weakening of the

 Female grizzly bears normally become sexually mature in their fifth year.
 Mating normally occurs between late May and early July.
 Females will normally mate with as many males as they can over the 3-4 weeks of the breeding season.
 Females will not come into estrus and mate when they are nursing or raising cubs, about 3-4 years.